ncannasse/castle/README.md

 ========
 <a href="http://castledb.org"><img src="http://castledb.org/img/icon_hd.png" align=right /></a>

+**Important Note:** CastleDB editor has been rewritten to be integrated with [HIDE](https://github.com/heapsio/hide).
+Castle library is still being developped but the editor here is legacy.

 _A structured database and level editor with a local web app to edit it._

 ### Why